Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Emergence of exceptional points at topological insulator-ferromagnet junction

 Solving these equations, we find that NH degeneracies emerge in the TI–FM junction at the following locations in the $k_x$–$k_y$ plane,

 In general, a total of six EPs appear.
-We note that the EP locations do not depend explicitly on the hexagonal warping strength, $\lambda$.
-However the hexagonal warping term plays a crucial role in formation of the exceptional degeneracies through the eigenvectors, as we will see.
+The hexagonal warping term plays a crucial role in formation of the exceptional degeneracies through the eigenvectors, as we will see.
 For the rest of our analysis, unless specified otherwise, we set \( \lambda = 1 \), \( \alpha = 1 \), \( \Gamma = 0 \), and \( \gamma = 1 \).
 To confirm that the degeneracies are indeed EPs, we plot the real and imaginary parts of the eigenvalues in Fig.~\ref{evals}(a) and (b), respectively, for zero magnetic field, $B_x=0$.
 The red dots mark the coalescence of the eigenvalues.
 Both real and imaginary parts of the energy eigenvalues coalesce at these points, thereby confirming the presence of EPs.

 To further establish the coalescence of eigenvectors at these points, we evaluate the phase rigidity, $r$, as~\cite{heiss2012physics}